-- To conduct assessments which identify service users who are parents or carers of children or spend significant time with children. - To identify pregnancy and work with the dedicated midwife. - To have robust partnership arrangements and referral pathways into Early Help, Social Care and other children services. - All staff to have received the required levels and updates to safeguarding training (to be monitored through Contract Review meetings, through the Workforce Plan).
+- To conduct assessments which identify service users who are parents or carers of children or spend significant time with children. - Young Carers will be offered a referral to the Young Carers Service for a Young Carers Assessment. - Adult Carers will be offered a referral to the Carers Service for a Carers Assessment. - To identify pregnancy and work with the dedicated midwife. - To have robust partnership arrangements and referral pathways into Early Help, Social Care and other children services. - All staff to have received the required levels and updates to safeguarding training (to be monitored through Contract Review meetings, through the Workforce Plan). - Lead and facilitate multi-agency meetings around the family in the absence of any and develop a 'Think Family' support plan.